-Laughter yoga is a laughing technique that applies some yoga breathing exercises.
+Laughter yoga is a laughing technique that applies yoga breathing exercises.
 Laughter yoga was created in 1995 by Madan Kataria.

 A laughter yoga session is guided by a laughter yoga teacher who will direct you on what to do throughout the session.
-If you approach laughter yoga with an open mind and are ready to do the exercises regardless of how silly or useless you may think they are, you will be surprised that laughing as an exercise can help you to release stress and feel better.
+If you approach laughter yoga with an open mind and are ready to do the exercises regardless of how silly or useless you may think they are, you will be surprised that laughing as an exercise can help you release stress and feel better.

-Maybe one of the biggest challenges you will face when you do laughter yoga is yourself.
+Maybe one of the biggest challenges you will face when doing laughter yoga is yourself.
 Your mind will resist the idea of laughing for no reason, even more to the idea of forcing a laugh.
 But as you persist, you will see how much you can learn about yourself and overcome the resistance, judgement and criticism you have about yourself.

-Laughter yoga is practised in groups; you are very likely to have to do eye contact with the other participants.
+Laughter yoga is practised in groups; you are very likely to have eye contact with the other participants.
 You will see that soon after starting the laughing exercises; your fake laugh becomes a genuine laugh from the core of your being.

 Laughter is automatically associated with happiness.
 When you are happy, you smile, you feel fulfilled, and everything around you looks better.
 Laughter has been studied and proved to bring many benefits to your health.
 The most exciting thing about laughter is that your brain doesn’t differentiate between a laugh that is created at will to the spontaneous one.